Knowing what to bring will depend on many factors. When talking to the event coordinator, make sure you asked the following questions:

 Your garments aren't going to cure themselves.
 Depending on what you're printing, a flash dryer may do the trick (the standard 16x16 inch will do just fine).
 If you have the manpower, you can bring a small conveyor dryer like the Vastex D-100.
 If you're printing outside, there's one element you have little control over – the wind.
 A flash dryer will not perform well when the wind blows away the heat.
 A way to bypass that issue is to use a heat press.
 Heat press is a safe bet for printing, whether you're inside or outside, and you should have a heat transfer press in your shop already.
 Also, when you set up your screen printing area at the event, make sure you keep your hot equipment away from attendees reach because you do not want any accidents happening.

 You'll need to bring many other things than just the press, ink, and curing equipment.
 Make sure to bring several squeegees, rags, garbage bags.
 If you're outside, bring a tarp tent to help block the wind (and protect yourself from those UV rays).
 Obviously, you need screens.
 Definitely bring backup screens for each design in case one breaks, a bug gets squeegeed into it, etc. Can't forget your cleaning chemicals.
-Sgreen Wipes are fantastic to have around to wipe up any mess.
+Sgreen Supreme Wash and a couple of rags is fantastic to have around to wipe up any mess.
 If you're letting people print their own shirts, you'll notice that the screen gets clogged as the day goes on.
-Sgreen Supreme Wash is great to use on press; super easy to clean up clogged screens and get back into printing.
+Sgreen Supreme Wash is also great to use on press; super easy to clean up clogged screens and get back into printing.
 Most importantly, bring lots of power extension cords.
 You'll also need a few tables Lastly, you'll need a vehicle to haul all your equipment.
 Depending on how much you're bringing, you could go the route of a large truck, or you may need a trailer or U-Haul.

 What shirts to bring and how many is another important factor, in the lightest of terms.
 Again, know how many people are coming to the event.
 The biggest sellers are medium and larges, so bring the bulk of those sizes.
 Next biggest sellers are smalls and extra-larges, so that'll be the second largest chunk you'll bring.
 To decide what sizes you'll need, know your audience.
 Are you printing for a high school wrestling tournament?
 You'll mainly need the larger sizes.
 Are you printing at a fair?
 You're going to have a range of people, so you'll need a range of sizes.
 On top of all of this information, bring extra shirts.
 It's better to be safe than sorry.